Understanding Your Cycle, and the Signs Something Is Off

 What's normal: A noticeable shift in energy or mood, fertile cervical mucus, possible ovulation pain (mittelschmerz) on one side.

-What's not normal: No signs of ovulation at all—no cervical mucus changes, no temperature shift (if tracking), no noticeable physical or emotional shifts.
+What's not normal: No signs of ovulation at all such as no cervical mucus changes, no temperature shift (if tracking), no noticeable physical or emotional shifts at all.

-Note: Track your ovulation using testing strips if you want to know for sure when you are ovulating
+Note: Track your ovulation using LH testing strips or temperature tracking if you want to know for sure when you are ovulating as this is different for everyone.

 4. Luteal Phase (Days 15–28)